aufdemarbeitsmarkt/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview
-Using Javascript (D3 and Leaflet libraries) to plat data on a Mapbox map, we bilt data visualizations with interactive features, re: earthquakes around the world.
+Using Javascript (D3 and Leaflet libraries) to plot data on a Mapbox map, build data visualizations with interactive features, re: earthquakes around the world.

 ### Example: